-- Take a break from your phone hourly.
+- Take a break from your phone regularly.

 - After using your phone, stretch to relax your muscles.

-- Set your seat in a position that provides you the most support and puts you in good posture.
+- Make sure your seat is adjusted properly.
+Set the driver’s seat and headrest in a position that provides you the most support and puts you in good posture.

-- Don’t text and drive.
+- Never text and drive.
 It’s illegal, dangerous, and bad for your neck to be repetitively looking up and down from your phone to the road.